FileFighter/filefighter.github.io/_drafts/architecture.md

 The second service is a RESTful Web service that will handle the users and abstract a filesystem.
 The information about the individual users and all their files will be stored in a [MongoDB](https://www.mongodb.com/) database.
 The web interface will provide the frontend with all the needed information about folders and their content for authenticated users, but not the actual files.

 The actual files will be handled by the "DataHandler Service".
 This service will provide a interface to store and receive files.
 The files will be stored on disks.
 When the users tries to download or upload a file the "DataHandler Service" will also communicate with the RESTful Web service to guarantee authentication.

-In the end we combine all those images and build container for the client in our [ClientSetup](https://github.com/FileFighter/ClientSetup) Repository.
-The Client has to run only one script, to initialize all necessary services, and start the FileFighter nas.
-The script will also periodical check for new versions of the services.
+The whole architecture is also outlined in figure 1 for an easier overview.

 <figure>
   <img src="/assets/diagrams/architecture-large-text.svg" style="filter:invert(1)"/>